MicrosoftDocs/winrt-api/windows.management.update/windowsupdaterestartrequestoptions.md

 ## -description

-Property bag of fields that can be configured and then passed to [RequestRestart](./windowsupdateadministrator_requestrestart_103435879.md).
+Represents a property bag of fields that can be configured, and then passed to [RequestRestart](./windowsupdateadministrator_requestrestart_103435879.md).

 ## -remarks

 ## -see-also

 ## -examples